AsgerovSahib/AsgerovSahib/README.md

 <h1 align="center">Hi 👋, I'm Sahib</h1>
-<h3 align="center">My name is Sahib Asgerov i am mostly a frontend developer olso instructor.
-I'm confident , I'm open to new offers</h3>
+<h3 align="center">Hello, I am Sahib Askerov.
+I work as a web developer.
+I also act as a mentor.
+I am confident, open to new suggestions</h3>

 - 🔭 I’m currently working on **a small startup**